Need a certified translation? USCIS · legal · medical · academic (407) 537-2522 Get a quote →

 Use these 5 checks before choosing a vendor:

-- Review path: sample size, reviewer role, feedback format, and acceptance rule.
+4. Feedback contact: sample size, feedback role, feedback format, and acceptance rule.

 If any one of those 5 is missing, the first batch may become a guessing exercise.